Aman-Sheoran24/IdeaForge-Aerial_Robotics/README.md

 ```sh
 curl -sSL http://get.gazebosim.org | sh
 ```
-Alternaatively, you can refer to the official [website](https://classic.gazebosim.org/tutorials?tut=install_ubuntu) of Gazebo for installation steps
+Alternatively, you can refer to the official [website](https://classic.gazebosim.org/tutorials?tut=install_ubuntu) of Gazebo for installation steps

 ### Setup Micro XRCE-DDS Agent & Client
 Enter the following commands in a new terminal to build the agent.